MorpheoOrg/terranetes/README.md

 ### 4 (Optional) - Safely route your traffic through ingress controllers

 TODO
+Mention the use of ALB for the best of HTTP/2.0 & websocket proxying.
+But also talk about simply using TCP proxying (in case one doesn't need the X-Proxy headers to fetch, for instance, the original client IPs) Simple service for pure TCP endpoints

 #### Why it is essential if you want to avoid 5xx errors at all cost